Redefining resilience in buildings – From past to today and future conditions

 A resilient building changes over time and serves multiple functions.
 Designers and owners should recognise that a building’s life cycle extends beyond its initial use and plan for potential adaptations.

-Health-related events, such as the last pandemic, hugely highlighted the flexibility of buildings in the spatial need for social distancing and planning in buildings and the need to look at work efficiency through remote patterns, including the new digital environments in people's lives.
+Health-related events, such as the last pandemic, highlighted the flexibility of buildings in meeting spatial needs for social distancing and planning, and the need to look at work efficiency through remote patterns, including the new digital environments in people's lives.

 Difference between sustainability and resilience